StoreyLab/bnpsd/README.md

 More details
 ===

-Please see the [bnpsd vignette](https://github.com/StoreyLab/bnpsd/raw/master/inst/doc/bnpsd.pdf) for a description of the key parameters and more detailed examples.
+Please see the bnpsd vignette in R for a description of the key parameters and more detailed examples.

 Citations
 ===